esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

  2. [Introduction to dMRI](https://carpentries-incubator.github.io/SDC-BIDS-dMRI/)
  3. [Functional Neuroimaging Analysis in Python ](https://carpentries-incubator.github.io/SDC-BIDS-fMRI/)

-We will not cover all the material from these lessons, but instead provide an overview of the key points.
+We will not cover all the material from these lessons, but instead provide an overview of the key points about MRI.

 ## Types of MR Scans